Ignite-Laboratories/Enigmaneering/enigma0/E0 - The Neural Impulse Engine.md

 perform live calculations against.

-Don't worry, the _entire point_ of a **Neural Impulse Engine** is to make it _easier_ to work with these concepts, so I'll do my best to ease into these topics.
+Don't worry, the _entire point_ of a **Neural Impulse Engine** is to make it _easier_ to work with these concepts, so I'll do my best to ease into it.
 For now, let's start with a primer of the basics -

 **Thread**